 The real-world testing environment in beta testing is nearly impossible to re-create in a test lab.

 3. Mobile App Testing on Cloud

 Cloud testing is another effective option to test mobile applications.
 Cloud computing provides a web-based mobile testing environment where applications can be deployed, tested, and managed.

 Besides providing on-demand access to a variety of mobile devices, cloud testing environment helps minimize the project costs increases ROI.
-In general, cloud application testing delivers following benefits:
+In general, cloud application testing delivers the following benefits:

-- Cloud testing environments offer highly regulated and pre-configured architectures, thus drastically reducing the defects associated with erroneous configuration of test environments.
+- Cloud testing environments offer highly regulated and pre-configured architectures, thus drastically reducing the defects associated with the erroneous configuration of test environments.
 This improves the quality of tests to a great extent.

 - Cloud-based testing saves businesses from setting up on-premise test environments which are time extensive and cause project delays.
 Besides, there’s no need to invest in advanced testing tools, server configurations, licensing, and testing resources.
 The result is – reduced time-to-market and increased testing efficiency.

 - Cloud testing environments have the capability to support complex apps, which solves the problems associated with testing dynamic, complex, and disparate apps in an in-house environment.

 - One of the greatest advantages of cloud testing is the amount of scalability it offers to assess and applications capacity thresholds.